Information for Staff

 Q: Have any staff, faculty, students or family members tested positive?

 A: Yes.
-The announcement was posted on this website.
+Announcements of results will be Coronavirus Information home page.
 It’s important to note that patient confidentiality requirements will not permit us to tell people the name of a person who tests positive, merely to inform people that someone they may have been in contact with has tested positive for COVID-19.

 Q: Will staff and faculty have to use their own sick time to quarantine if there is a positive test on campus?

 A: If you are sick, we ask that you do not come to campus, alert your supervisor as soon as possible, and you record your time away from campus as sick time.
 The response to the question of what to do if someone on campus has tested positive is nuanced.
 Just because someone tests positive on campus does not necessarily mean that employees should quarantine themselves and not report to work.
 The response depends on whether an employee has been in close contact with a person who has tested positive for COVID-19.
-Close contact is defined by LA County Department of Public Health, as an individual who has been was within 6 feet of the infected person for more than 15 minutes and an individual who had unprotected contact with the infected person’s body fluids and/or secretions, for example, being coughed or sneezed on, sharing utensils or saliva, or providing care without wearing appropriate protective equipment.
+Close contact is defined by the Centers for Disease Control and Prevention (CDC) , as “someone who was within 6 feet of an infected person for at least 15 minutes starting from 2 days before illness onset (or, for asymptomatic clients, 2 days prior to positive specimen collection) until the time the patient is isolated.”
 If you believe you have had close contact with a person who has tested positive for COVID-19, and you are otherwise healthy and not showing symptoms, you should speak to your supervisor, who as necessary, will put you in touch with HR so they can walk you through an assessment of whether quarantine is advised by HMC.

 Q: How are you bringing departments back to campus?